PhalanxHead/SeatAllocator/README.md

    $ python3 seatAllocator.py
    ```

 3. As per the prompt, enter the location of your list of names.
 My csv files are formatted as in the example `example.csv`, that is, (lastname, firstname) (other information is discarded), but you can edit the code to fit yours if you need.
-See **Modifying**
+See **Config**

 4. As per the prompt, enter the name of the file you want to save the new lists in.
 By default, the program will create an output folder called "TableListings", and save into a file called "tables.csv" if no file is entered.